The powers that be are waging a war on your wealth.

-However, maybe we should abolish loans and rent.
+However, maybe we should abolish loans and landlords.

-By no means are we saying the big banks are the only guilty parties.
+By no means am I saying the big banks are the only guilty parties.
 They’re just the most guilty parties.

-rent seeking also happens at the corporate level
+But rent seeking also happens at the corporate level.

 Crony Capitalism – Card Counters & Rigged Machines/Inside Players